 By default, nm lists all symbols in a file.
-To restrict it to just defined or undefined symbols, the options --defined-only and --undefined-only can be used.
+To restrict it to just defined or undefined symbols, the options -defined-only and -undefined-only can be used.
 If you run it, you see that c++ function names are mangled to avoid name clashes for overloaded functions and member functions.
-With GNU nm, the option --demangle makes the names more readable.
+With GNU nm, the option -demangle makes the names more readable.
 If that option is not available, the utility c++filt can be used to demangle symbol names, as in the command line

 '''

-nm --undefined-only main.o | c++filt
+nm -undefined-only main.o | c++filt

 '''

-A8.
-Collect the object files list.o and coding.o in a library liblab1.a.
-Change the makefile so the programs (ltest , encode, decode) are linked with the library.
-The -L option belongs in LDFLAGS, the -l option in LDLIBS.
+A12. (optional) Collect the object files list.o and coding.o in a library liblab1.a.
+Change the makefile so the programs (ltest, encode, decode) are linked with the library.
+The -L option belongs in LDFLAGS, the -1 option in LDLIBS.

-'''

 Note that this does not tell make how to create liblab1.a.
-For that, add a rule liblab1.a: coding.o list.o
+For that, add a rule liblab1.a: coding.o list.o ar crv liblab1.a coding.o list.o

-'''

-Note that you cannot easily write rules to make the programs depend on the lib, so you must first make liblabl.a and then make.
-See section 8 for how CMake handles this.
+Note that you cannot easily write rules to make the programs depend on the lib, so you must first make liblab1.a and then make.
+See section 7 for how CMake handles this.